Seafood Market

 Refresh Coho Salmon (Wild) – Frozen at Sea and refresh product is available now.
 Product is from Haida Gwaii of the coast of British Columbia (BC).

-Ling Cod – Ling Cod is being harvested as bycatch from the ground fish fleet.
+Ling Cod – Availability has improved.
 Primary catch area is British Columbia.

 AQUACULTURE